Previously at the ICA - Events

 Hollywood actor, author, artist and scholar James Franco in conversation with Katie Puckrik.

-Mixing the A-list with academia, Franco occupies a rare space between popular icon, scholar and artist.
+Mixing the A-list with academia, James Franco occupies a rare space between popular icon, scholar and artist.
 Best known for his performances in blockbusters including Spiderman, Pineapple Express, Milk and Danny Boyle’s Oscar nominated 127 Hours, he is widely regarded as one of the finest actors of his generation.

 Franco is however something of an enigma, deftly endorsing yet subverting his Hollywood status through his practice as an artist and writer.
 His debut solo show The Dangerous Book Four Boys (2010) at the Clock Tower in New York and Peres Projects, Berlin, explored the themes of nostalgia and childhood via sculpture, video works and illustrations and he has since gone on to publish a collection of stories surrounding nihilistic youth entitled Palo Alto (Scribner, 2010).
 A perpetual student, Franco has garnered a reputation within academic circles for his vociferous approach to study, often enrolling on a number of graduate programmes at once from fine art to creative writing; he is currently in the process of completing a doctorate in English at Yale.